PokumeKachi/SignalPlus/documentation/getting-started/custom-types.md

 # Custom types

-It's super easy to define custom types for your signals with Signal+.\
+It’s super easy to define custom types for your signals with Signal+.\
 This means you can have autocompletion for the [parameters](https://create.roblox.com/docs/tutorials/fundamentals/coding-2/use-parameters-and-events) in your signals:

 <figure><img src="../.gitbook/assets/Custom type example.png" alt=""><figcaption></figcaption></figure>